-Staying Active When Traveling With Kids for Spring Break
+Staying Active When Traveling With Kids for Summer Vacation

 Whether you’re taking planes, trains or automobiles, making sure the kids get in some active play before they have to sit still makes things easier on everyone.
 (For some more great active ideas check out our family fitness tips).
 Here are some vacation exercise ideas to road-test this week!